Posted on Leave a comment

 CREATION – I started off trying to make each one reflect the way the people of that country thought of their very own Saint Nicholas.
 Germany and France and Scandinavia were very much that way.
 I made a framework around each that was unique and reflected some of the image itself or the beliefs surrounding that character.

-FRUITION – I needed samples to put on my website and for Oregonpatchworks.com who will be selling them to the broader Machine Embroidery market.
+FRUITION – I needed samples to put on my website and for Oregonpatchworks.com who was selling them to the broader Machine Embroidery market.

 Germany –Weihnachtsmann (“Christmas Man”) Germany has many names for Santa Claus.
 Most reflect variations of St. Nicholas such as Klaasbuur (Nicholas our neighbor) but I’ve chosen the father-like figure of Weihnachtsmann who trudges through the night with his burden of toys.